Undeposited Funds & Bank Deposits

 In your Rentec Direct account:

-2. Right-click the bank ledger and click on the Edit Account option from the bank ledger menu.
+2. Right-click on the bank deposits will be made in to and click on Edit Account

-3. For a deposit slip to be useful, verify that all the information asked for within the edit account screen is provided including full routing and account number.
+3. Verify that all the information asked for within the edit account screen is provided including account and (deposit) routing number.
 If you need help with these numbers, please contact your financial institution.

 Set the Property Default to Undeposited Funds for Income Transactions

-At this time you may wish to edit each of your properties and set their default account to an appropriate Undeposited Funds ledger.
-This will ensure as you receive funds they will record into the Undeposited Funds account instead of any other until you are ready to make a deposit.
+You will want to edit each property that will be using the Undeposited Funds process, setting the default income account to Undeposited Funds.
+This will ensure as you receive funds they will record into the Undeposited Funds account automatically instead of any other until you are ready to make a deposit.

-NoteIf you choose to skip this step, you will want to select in the Account dropdown the Undeposited Funds account each time you receive funds.
+NoteIf you choose to skip this step, you will want to select the appropriate account from the account dropdown when posting income.

 In your Rentec Direct account:

-3. Change the Default Account to the appropriate Undeposited Funds ledger.
+3. Under Financial, change the Income Account to the appropriate Undeposited (or Unrecorded) Funds ledger.

 Making a Bank Deposit from Undeposited Funds